nora-codes/CS50-PSET10/README.md

 **Results Page**:

 Applies the user's first encryption method to an example website and password and presents a password strength analysis.
-The user can also add or remove other encrytion methods to their universal encryption key, test the encryption out on other websites and view their encryption key for memorisation.
+The user can also add further encrytion methods to their universal encryption key, or remove them.
+They can also test the encryption out on other websites and view their encryption key for memorisation.

 - Route: "/results"
 - Function: [result()](/application/manucrypt.py)